liamok19/weatherDashboard/README.md

 Notes for pickup: Display previous searches from the API search. https://openweathermap.org/faq#error401

 12/01/2022 - Reviewed process in JS and research more on what was the purpose of the fetch.
 Also the API key is now working.
 Rolling this out.

+14/01/2021
+current and furture forecast is shwoging everything other then the date and the icon.
+Need to research how to convert the interger field I can grab from the API and convert into a JSON string.
+The icons for each weathr is my next focus.
+Oustanding task are:
+- Icons on the furture weather forcast
+- UVI index for current weather only
+- Date for each day
+- local storgae for previous searches and then calling those previous searched cities to display weather information again.